-General Terms and Conditions
+General Terms and Condition

 F. Willich GmbH + Co.
 KG (following: F. Willich)

 Scope of application

 - The following General Terms and Conditions apply, in the version valid upon entering into the respective contract, exclusively to the business relationship between F. Willich and its customers.
 F. Willich does not recognise different terms and conditions of customers, unless F. Willich has expressly agreed to their validity.

 - The currently valid General Terms and Conditions can be read and downloaded at www.f-willich.de.

 - They shall also apply to future deliveries made and services provided by F. Willich, including any spare parts deliveries, even if they are not expressly agreed upon again.

 - The customer’s unconditional acceptance of service/delivery by F. Willich shall also be regarded as an acknowledgement of our GTC by the customer.

 - Offers from F. Willich are always subject to change, unless expressly agreed otherwise.
 They merely represent an invitation for the customer to submit their own binding contractual offer.
 Declarations of acceptance and all orders shall become legally effective only upon express confirmation from F. Willich.
 This shall also apply to supplements, amendments or ancillary agreements.
 All details relating to measurements, weights or other technical data are only binding if and to the extent that F. Willich expressly designates them as binding.